AndreyChurkin/3FlexAnalyser.jl/README.md

 **Julia tool for modelling and analysing flexibility in low voltage distribution networks, with nonlinear three-phase power flow and explicit constraints on voltage unbalance and phase coordination**

 The tool enables quantifying the impacts of phase unbalance, voltage unbalance and distributed energy resources (DER) coordination on flexibility services in low voltage distribution networks.
-The main idea of aggregated flexibility modelling in the unbalanced setting was originally formulated by Wangwei Kong (The University of Manchester →➔ National Grid).
-The tool was further developed, tested and published by Andrey Churkin (The University of Manchester --> Imperial College London).
+The main idea of aggregated flexibility modelling in the unbalanced setting was originally formulated by Wangwei Kong (The University of Manchester ➔ National Grid).
+The tool was further developed, tested and published by Andrey Churkin (The University of Manchester ➔ Imperial College London).

-... don't forget to mention PowerModelsDistribution.jl ...
+At the core of **3FlexAnalyser.jl** lies a nonlinear three-phase optimal power flow (OPF) model adapted from **PowerModelsDistribution.jl**[1].

 <img src="framework_flowchart.png" alt="Framework" width="1000">